AP English Language and Composition: Recent changes

 In 2007, there was a change in the multiple choice portion of the exam.
 Questions began to be included about documentation and citation.
 These questions are based on at least one passage which is a published work, including footnotes or a bibliography.

-In 2024, College Board announced the Multiple Choice Question portion of the exam would have four questions, rather than the previous five.
+In 2024, College Board announced the Multiple Choice Question portion of the exam would have four answer choices, rather than the previous five.
 This change was reflected in the 2025 AP English Language and Composition exam.